 Motas-6 has a very flexible modulation architecture.
-Each of the oscillators can independently be set to track incoming notes on either all or 1st, 2nd, 3rd keypress.
-Also, each level (master level for each oscillator and individual levels on the oscillator waveforms) can have their own independent envelope generators (EGs) that trigger on all or 1st, 2nd, 3rd keypress.
-This allows you to play Motas-6 in a 3-oscillator paraphonic mode - not fully polyphonic as the oscillators all pass into the filters and final output together (with some funky rewiring exceptions to this rule...!).
+Each of the oscillators can independently be set to track incoming notes on either last, 1st, 2nd, 3rd, lowest, middle and highest keypress.
+Also, each level (master level for each oscillator and individual levels on the oscillator waveforms) can have their own independent envelope generators (EGs) that trigger on last, 1st, 2nd, 3rd lowest, middle and highest keypress.
+This allows you to play Motas-6 in a 3-oscillator paraphonic mode in a variety of ways - not fully polyphonic as the oscillators all pass into the filters and final output together (with some funky rewiring exceptions to this rule...!).

 Yes you can!
 Motas-6 has 4 flexible CV/gate inputs that can be configured independently to allow your modular gear to play Motas-6 and modulate its parameters.

 Yes, Motas-6 allows you to route external audio into the main mixer to allow processing through any combination of the 3 filters.

 Motas-6 has both 'traditional' MIDI DIN connectors (IN and OUT, with a THRU option on the OUT) as well as standard USB MIDI to allow play and control from external MIDI keyboards/computers.